M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) and vision–language models (VLMs) have demonstrated remarkable capabilities in reasoning, summarization, and question answering~\cite{bai2023qwen,deitke2025molmo}.
-However, their reliance on static training data often leads to outdated or incomplete knowledge, limiting factual accuracy and cross-domain coverage.
-Retrieval-Augmented Generation (RAG) has emerged as a powerful paradigm to overcome this limitation by enriching model outputs with information retrieved from external knowledge sources~\cite{lewis2020retrieval,winata2024miners}.
-Building on RAG, two major extensions have advanced the field: multilingual RAG~\cite{zhang2023miracl,park2025investigating} and multimodal RAG~\cite{abootorabi2025ask,faysse2025colpali}.
-The former enables cross-lingual information access, allowing queries and documents to appear in different languages, while the latter incorporates visual or structured inputs such as images, tables, or videos into retrieval and generation pipelines.
-Despite progress in both directions, their intersection, multilingual multimodal RAG, remains largely unexplored.
-However, real-world information access is inherently both multilingual and multimodal~\cite{thapliyal2022crossmodal}.
-Current RAG systems and benchmarks rarely assess this combined setting, leaving open critical challenges regarding the alignment between cross-lingual retrieval and multimodal representations, the ability of multilingual models to ground information across modalities, and the adequacy of evaluation metrics in capturing these complex dependencies.
+Recent advances in large language models (LLMs) and vision-language models (VLMs) have demonstrated strong capabilities in reasoning, summarization, and question answering~\cite{yang2024qwen2,dash2025aya,deitke2025molmo,bai2025qwen3,team2025gemma}.
+However, their reliance on static training corpora often leads to outdated or incomplete knowledge, limiting factual accuracy and cross-domain coverage.
+Retrieval-Augmented Generation (RAG) addresses this limitation by augmenting model outputs with information retrieved from external knowledge sources~\cite{lewis2020retrieval,winata2024miners}.

+RAG has evolved along two complementary directions: multilingual and multimodal RAG.
+Multilingual RAG~\cite{zhang2023miracl,chirkova2024retrieval, park2025investigating} enables cross-lingual information access, allowing queries and retrieved documents to appear in different languages, while multimodal RAG~\cite{lin2024mm, abootorabi2025ask,faysse2025colpali} incorporates visual or structured inputs such as images, tables, or videos into retrieval and generation pipelines.
+Despite rapid progress in both areas, their intersection—multilingual multimodal RAG—remains largely unexplored, as shown in Table~\ref{tab:comparison}.
+This gap is particularly important because real-world knowledge access is inherently both multilingual and multimodal~\cite{thapliyal2022crossmodal}.
+Cultural knowledge exemplifies this challenge since it is inherently long-tail, region-specific, and not reliably encoded in model parameters even for large models~\cite{myung2024blend,romero2024cvqa,winata2025worldcuisines}, making it an ideal and well-motivated testbed for multilingual multimodal RAG.
+Consequently, the alignment between cross-lingual retrieval and multimodal representations, the ability of multilingual models to ground information across modalities, and the adequacy of evaluation metrics in capturing these complex dependencies are important, despite remaining underexplored.